Excellent 3D screen surface but limited options for transportable frames If you want permanent frame, they've got the Monarch.

 Looks like they've gone out of business!

 This looks like a great screen material!
-The problem is, there is no US distributor for this German material.
+Unfortunatly it's German and there is no US distributor.
 Importing something like this tends to get very ugly (and costly).
 As we have had some real nightmares importing screens, we have been reluctant to purchase a large sheet of the material for snapping to a Fast-Fold frame.
 The sample we have is a canvas based material which seems to be non-vinyl material available.
 It doesn't stretch, but it does tend to lay flat

 Vinyl-based material from France.
 We did try a 7.5 x 10' screen from them, but it was very directional and the paint was somewhat uneven.
 Since then they claim to be using a robot arm for silver application.
 Their prices are reasonable, but again, no US distributor.
 All about 3D, but very difficult to get information (website is French only, but in English it would be very hard to understand).